echogarden-project/echogarden/docs/Options.md

 ## Voice list request

-Applicable to CLI command: `list-voices`, API method: `requestVoiceList`
+Applies to CLI operation: `list-voices`, API method: `requestVoiceList`

 **General**:
 * `language`: language code to filter by (optional)
 * `voice`: name or name pattern to filter by (optional)
 * `voiceGender`: gender to filter by (optional)

-Also accepted are engine-specific options that may be required in order to retrieve the voice list, especially for cloud engines.
-Examples:
+Also accepted are the following engine-specific options that may be required in order to retrieve the voice list:
 * `googleCloud.apiKey`
 * `microsoftAzure.subscriptionKey`, `microsoftAzure.serviceRegion`
 * `amazonPolly.region`, `amazonPolly.accessKeyId`, `amazonPolly.secretAccessKey`